Teekiz/skull-timer/README.md

 <details>
 <summary>Version 2.1 (29/03/2026):</summary>
 Added notification options for timer expiration.<br>
+Added check to see if player is wearing abyssal bracelet.<br>
 Fixed issue where entering the abyss would not increase timer.
 </details>